-Carnival in the Caribbean is among the world's greatest parties, a can't-miss celebration of life that should be on any traveler's "bucket list."
+Carnival in Trinidad in the Caribbean is among the world's greatest parties, a can't-miss celebration of life that should be on any traveler's "bucket list."
 Like most parties, however, you can't just show up empty-handed.
-Here are the things you must do to make your Carnival celebration fun, safe, and healthy.
+Here are tips on the things you must do to make your celebration fun, safe, and healthy.

-- The most important advice: plan early.
+Most Caribbean Carnival celebrations are in February and March, in the days leading up to Ash Wednesday.
 Hotel and air travel should be booked as far in advance as possible.
-For Carnival in Trinidad, for example, experts advise booking hotels and flights as early as the previous July.
+Experts advise booking hotels and flights as early as July.
 To "play" mas with a Carnival "band," costumes must also be booked well in advance, usually in September and October.
-(Most -- but not all -- Caribbean Carnival celebrations are in February and March, in the days leading up to Ash Wednesday).

-- Start working out now!
 Seriously, true Carnival veterans hit the gym well in advance of the annual event so they look their best when the day comes to put on their costumes.
 You don't want to spend literally thousands of dollars to "play Mas" and hate the way you look in the mirror.
-There are practical considerations, too: Carnival calls for two solid days and nights of marching -- plus dancing at fetes and concerts -- so you need to build up your strength and stamina!
+There are practical considerations, too: Carnival calls for two solid days and nights of marching—plus dancing at fetes and concerts—so you need to build up your strength and stamina!

-The road systems in most Caribbean destinations isn't great to begin with, so imagine what happens when nearly everyone on the islands converges in one location for Carnival.
+The road systems in most Caribbean destinations aren't great, to begin with, so imagine what happens when nearly everyone on the islands converges in one location for Carnival.
 To avoid spending Carnival stuck in traffic, book a hotel as close to the parade route as possible (which means booking early).
-If you can't get a close hotel, arrive early, and make sure you have your transportation needs figured out in advance so your not stuck searching for a cab.
+If you can't get a close hotel, arrive early, and make sure you have your transportation needs figured out in advance so you're not stuck searching for a cab.

-- Practice safe sex.
-On the one hand, Carnival's bacchanal image is overblown: I've seen more drunks and flesh at a Jimmy Buffett concert.
+On the one hand, Carnival's bacchanal image is overblown: We've seen more drunks and flesh at a Jimmy Buffett concert.
 On the other, hooking up is definitely a big part of the Carnival celebration, and all the drinking certainly does nothing to discourage casual flings with strangers.
 The Caribbean has one of the highest HIV/AIDS rates in the world, so it's for good reason that the Carnival survival kits supplied by bands include condoms.
-Use them.
+Use them and practice safe sex.

-- Take security seriously.
 Trinidad has the best Carnival in the Caribbean, for example, but also one of the highest crime rates.
 Don't wander off alone or drunk from the parade route.
 Leave fancy jewelry home, and carry only enough "road money" needed to buy drinks or food.
-Marching with an established Carnival "band" like Tribe has the added benefit of an extensive security staff.
+Marching with an established Carnival "band" like Tribe has the added benefit of extensive security staff.
 Follow their directions closely at all times.

 - Don't wear your full Carnival costume on Monday.
 Save it for "Pretty Mas" on Tuesday.